PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Now that we have Docker installed we can press ahead.
 In this recipe we will be adding a new microservice that stores data into a MongoDB container.

 ### How to do it

-#### Mongo
-Firstly lets get MongoDB setup.
+Firstly we need to pull the MongoDB container.
 We can do this using Docker to pull the official Docker MongoDB container, to do this run:

 ```sh
 $ docker pull mongo